-- complete the online admission information cards so that the School of Nursing Admissions Office is aware of your interest in nursing, https://nursing.vanderbilt.edu/admissions/inquiry.php. - 2) become a member of the Pre-Nursing Society (PNS). - 3) meet with one of the VUSN-PNS advisors to discuss program questions. - 4) attend an online information session prior to applying to the program.
+- complete the online admission information cards so that the School of Nursing Admissions Office is aware of your interest in nursing, https://nursing.vanderbilt.edu/admissions/inquiry.php.
+On the card, indicate that you will enter with a BA/BS degree in a non-nursing field - 2) become a member of the Pre-Nursing Society (PNS). - 3) meet with one of the VUSN-PNS advisors to discuss program questions and to select nursing prerequisite courses. - 4) attend an online information session prior to applying to the program.